sagiahrac/manim-ddpm/transcript/d.md

 p_theta = ...

-We’ll denote it by p_theta

-At each step, we sample from this predicted Gaussian to obtain the next image in the chain.

-Now, notice — at each step of the reverse process, we don't just compute a mean and stop there.

-Instead, we sample a new image from a Gaussian distribution — one whose mean and variance are predicted by our model.
+At each step in the reverse chain, we sample the next image from a Gaussian whose mean and variance are predicted by our model.

-Why?
+Why sample instead of just taking the mean?

 This sampling step is crucial.
 It introduces the stochasticity needed to capture the richness and diversity of the data distribution.

 If we always took the mean, we’d be generating the most likely reconstruction at every step — but real data isn’t just the average of possibilities.

-In other words, the model learns how to reverse the diffusion: how to denoise, how to recover structure — from x_T ∼N(0,I) all the way back to an image-like sample.

 By chaining these learned transitions together, we can gradually turn pure noise into something that resembles our original data.

-That’s the core idea behind diffusion models: learn to run the movie backward.